NotEple/NotEple/README.md

 ## :point_down: About me
 - Age: 23
 - Hobbies: Music, video games, gym and after I learned/studied code, it has become a hobby as well.
-- Job: Intern @SyncDNA.
+- Job: Front-end Developer @ SyncDNA
-- What are you working on?: My Portfolio

 ## :computer: What I use:
 <div id="badges">